-Moisturizing the hands (particularly overnight) can dramatically change the way your skin looks and feels, and can help make hands look 10 years younger!
+Moisturizing the hands (particularly overnight) can dramatically change the way your skin looks and feels, and can help make hands look up to 10 years younger.
 The hands and nails naturally age as we get older, just like the rest of the body.
 The skin thins, the subcutaneous fat is lost, and the hands experience prolonged wear and tear, which is why the skin becomes dryer.

-If you are worried about aging hands, treat them with an appropriate moisturizing product, such as the Margaret Dabbs ‘Intensive Anti-Aging Serum’.
-It contains sunflower shoot extract, soy isoflavones and lupines albus seed extract to reduce age spots, preserve the skin’s structure, and promote firmness.
+If you’re worried about aging hands, treat them with an appropriate moisturizing product, such as the Margaret Dabbs ‘Intensive Anti-Aging Serum’.
+It contains sunflower shoot extract, soy isoflavones, and lupines albus seed extract to reduce age spots, preserve the skin’s structure, and promote firmness.

 Discolored or thickened nails can be reduced with a white block buffer, and if nails are thin, brittle or soft, try the ‘Nourishing Nail & Cuticle Serum’ (ideally used twice a day) to rebuild and revitalize, as well as to prevent infections.

 When choosing a polish color, use one that complements your skin tone to noticeably brighten the skin.
 Paler complexions often suit sophisticated pastels, pinks, blues, greens, pale peach, and beige, while medium to darker complexions are flattered by vibrant reds, oranges, pinks, blues, light blue, lilac, silver, and darker colors.

 Our hands are constantly exposed to harsh elements even when we don’t realize it, whether it’s the sun’s rays or the UV lamp used during a gel manicure.
 Daily application of a broad-spectrum sunscreen will significantly prevent premature aging of the hands, uneven skin tone, and age spots.